luizsci42/luizsci42/README.md

     In all these projects, i used to be very proactive and criative, collaborating not only with the development, but also with sugstons, solutions and new strategies when something went wrong.

+    At my job, i work with processes and tools of Business Intelligence, as ETL, reporting with dashboards and training of machine learning models.

-    Nowadays i'm studying the kotlin Programmin Language, the Android Jetpack Compose and Spring Framework.
-I'm also looking for experiences outside the Academic environment.
+    Nowadays i'm studying the kotlin Programming Language and the Android Jetpack Compose.

     My interests include Ethical technology development, Data Science, Creative Writing and Inovation.